arjunbagla/Messaging-Application-Android-Application-Development/README.md

 * Also, supports chatting with friends in a group using traditional text messaging.

 ##Disclaimer
 This software code and other works are my property and are a representation of the projects that I completed.
 This repository is for historical and educational purposes only.
 This software and its dependencies are distributed free of charge and are licensed under the The MIT License (MIT).
-For more information about this license and the terms of use of this software &mdash; kindly review the LICENSE.txt file.
+For more information about this license and the terms of use of this software &mdash; kindly review the LICENSE file.